marxin/texi2rst-generated/sphinx/gccint/target-macros/the-global-targetm-variable.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: target hooks, target functions

 .. _target-structure:

-.. index:: target hooks

-.. index:: target functions

 The Global targetm Variable
 ***************************